Schustergg/CRUD/README.md

 6. **Scalable and Modular Architecture**:
    - Built with a layered architecture to separate concerns.
    - Easily extendable for new features or modules.

+7. **Unit Testing**:
+   - All endpoints are covered with automated unit tests using xUnit and Moq, ensuring full test coverage, isolated dependencies, and validation of both successful and error scenarios.
 ---

 ## API Endpoints